 I will always try.

-Later, back in the masia’s cozy kitchen, Jill chops piles of vegetables next to a roiling pot of pasta—heaps of broccoli, garlic, tomato.
-Fragrant steam fills the air.
-She adds cream.
-We draw chairs up to the rough-hewn table and slurp bowls of noodles topped with fresh cheese; every so often refilling our squat, clay glasses with wine from a label-less bottle of tinto.
-A local map is spread on the table and our eyes rove the topography of Sierra Engarceran.
-As night draws in around the tiny farmhouse, we are full and sated.
-Happy.
+We draw chairs up to the rough-hewn table and slurp noodles topped with fresh cheese, every so often refilling our squat, clay glasses with wine from a label-less bottle of tinto.
+A local map is spread out and our eyes rove the topography of Sierra Engarceran.
+As night shrouds the farmhouse, we become full and sated.
 Warmly tipsy.
-The iPhones come out and we play our favorite songs, loud as we please, singing along in the mellow glow of the kitchen.
-We gaze out at the far-off twinkle of the village nestled across the valley like a cluster of fireflies.
-The masia is our mountain stronghold; made for eating, drinking, talking and laughing and it is snug as a cave, itself.
+The iPhones come out and we play our favorite songs, loud as we please, singing along in the glow of the kitchen.

 The next day, we hike.
-The fog moves in a winged froth across the highlands, chasing us up the rocky embankment behind the house.
-Higher and higher, we climb—pink-cheeked, shivering—flanked by hillside troves of hyacinth, thyme, wild lavender and mint.
-At the pinnacle, Jill buries her face in a feast of purple rosemary.
-Somewhere below, dogs in the valley bark and whine.
-We sit on large, flat boulders and munch sandwiches until a dense, white cloud cloisters us, forcing us to descend through the shrubs and rock fields, slow and precise, as if we are brittle and small and not people at all—but figurines made of glass.
+Fog moves in a winged froth, chasing us up the rocky embankment behind the masia.
+Higher and higher we climb, pink-cheeked, shivering; flanked by hillside troves of hyacinth, thyme, wild lavender and mint.
+At the pinnacle, Jill buries her face in a feast of purple rosemary while somewhere below, dogs in the valley bark and whine.
+Seated on a pair of large, flat boulders, we munch sandwiches until a thickening mist sends us down through the shrubs and rock fields.
+Our steps, careful and precise, as if we are brittle and small and not people at all—but figurines made of glass.